-In this proceeding, the Applicant asserted that the subject property faced an exceptional situation because the adjoining properties were already developed and under separate ownership, thereby precluding their acquisition by the Applicant as a means of forming a larger lot consistent with zoning requirements.
-The Board does not agree.
+In this proceeding, the Applicant asserted that the subject property faced an exceptional situation because the adjoining properties are under separate ownership, precluding their acquisition by the Applicant as a means of forming a larger lot consistent with zoning requirements.
+The Board does not agree that this constitutes an exceptional situation.
 The subject property is a regular, rectangular parcel that does not exhibit any unusual topographic conditions or other exceptional features.
 Neither its narrow size nor the separate ownership of adjoining parcels is unusual.